r5racker/ManageCrowd/README.md

 # ManageCrowd
-A software solution for helpful in managing crowd and efficient resource management.
+[currently on hault]A software solution for helpful in managing crowd and efficient resource management.

 Started with Django with basic registration